netlify/netlify-lambda/README.md

 If you need an escape hatch and are building your lambda in some way that is incompatible with our build process, you can skip the build with the `-s` or `--static` flag.
 [More info here](https://github.com/netlify/netlify-lambda/pull/62).

+## Netlify Identity

+Netlify Identity is [not supported at the moment](https://github.com/netlify/netlify-lambda/issues/51) inside `netlify-lambda` function emulation, but for now you can [read the docs](https://www.netlify.com/docs/functions/#identity-and-functions) on how they should work.

 ## Other community approaches

 If you wish to serve the full website from lambda, [check this issue](https://github.com/netlify/netlify-lambda/issues/36).

 If you wish to run this server for testing, [check this issue](https://github.com/netlify/netlify-lambda/issues/49).

-If you wish to emulate more Netlify functionality locally, [check this repo](https://github.com/8eecf0d2/netlify-local)
+If you wish to emulate more Netlify functionality locally, [check this repo](https://github.com/8eecf0d2/netlify-local).

 All of the above are community maintained and not officially supported by Netlify.